bkontonis/Profanity-Check-Using-Python/README.md

 ### Description

-This python sript reads a txt file and checksif there is a profanity in it.
+This python sript reads a txt file and checks if there is a curse word in it.

 In the current example one txt file is used (the 5_movie_quotes.txt).
-It contains a very characteristic line from a movie and the movie title.
+It contains a very characteristic quote from a movie and the movie title.

-The python script reads the txt file and checks for profanity.
+The python script reads the txt file and checks for any curse words.
-It returns True if the file contains a profanity, False otherwise.
+It returns True if the file contains a curse word, False otherwise.

 In the specific txt file we have made a "typo" in purpose to test the python script.
-In the line 7 the movie title was suposed to be "A Shot in the Dark" but with the typo it is "A Shit in the Dark".
-Let's see if oyr python script will catch it.
+In line 7 the movie title was suposed to be "A Shot in the Dark" but with the typo it is "A Shit in the Dark".
+Let's see if the python script will catch it.

 ### Install